Slay the energy vampires at your school by doing an Energy Audit!

 3. The Pre-Audit

-Before you conduct your scheduled Energy Audits, you must first determine how energy is currently being used in your reviewed location.
-Using the Energy Pre-Project Analysis worksheet, make note of what appliances are being used in addition to how many plugs/outlets are utilized.
+Before you conduct your scheduled Energy Audits, you must first determine how energy is currently being used in your chosen location.
+Using the Energy Pre-Project Analysis worksheet, write down what appliances are being used in addition to how many plugs/outlets are utilized.

 4. Make a Schedule